Back to BlogMethodology

 Risk Assessment: Identifying Women Who Need More

 Risk assessment models including Tyrer-Cuzick (IBIS), Gail, and BRCAPRO should be applied at age 25-30 to identify women with lifetime risk above 20% who qualify for supplemental MRI screening.
-Key high-risk factors include BRCA1/BRCA2 pathogenic variants (60-80% lifetime risk), Li-Fraumeni syndrome, chest irradiation between ages 10-30, and strong family history.
+Key high-risk factors include BRCA1/BRCA2 pathogenic variants (60-80% lifetime risk, also relevant to hereditary cancer syndromes)[3], Li-Fraumeni syndrome, chest irradiation between ages 10-30, and strong family history.
 The ACR now recommends risk assessment for all women by age 25 to allow early initiation of enhanced screening protocols.

 Dense Breasts: Supplemental Screening Evidence